Rangers vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner has picked up at least one hit in four straight games.
-During his last five outings he is batting .350 with a double, two home runs, a walk and six RBI.
+- Turner enters this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .450 with a double, two home runs, a walk and eight RBI.

 Turner Recent Games